parthian-sterlet/sitega/README.md

 5. length of motif (integer value respecting to a tested length L, this value is selected by the bootstrap cross-valiation test, see the previous paragraph)
 6. size, the number of LPDs (a value is estimated in the bootstrap cross-valiation test, see the previous paragraph)
 7. k-mer length to take into account the sequence bias between foreground and background sequences (default 6, i.e. hexamer frequencies are involved)
+8. path to output files (the last symbol of path must be '/' and '\\' for Linux and Windows OS, respectively)

 ## Set threshold for a model